Om22210564/Langchain-Character-Extractor/README.md

 The dataset contains multiple story files (`.txt`), one per story.

-- The first line of each file is used as the story title.
 - The dataset is referenced as a submodule and should be cloned separately or downloaded as instructed.

 ## Example Structure